osm2pgsql-dev/osm2pgsql-website/_manual-v2/06-flex-output.md

    positive numbers in `1`, all negative numbers in `-1`.
 Strings `"yes"` and `"1"` will result in `1`, `"no"` and `"0"` in `0`, `"-1"` in `-1`.
 All
    other strings will result in `NULL`.
-9. *Version >= 1.5.0*{: .version} For `json` and `jsonb` columns string, number, and boolean values are converted to their JSON equivalent as you would expect.
+9. For `json` and `jsonb` columns string, number, and boolean values are converted to their JSON equivalent as you would expect.
 (The special floating point numbers `NaN` and `Inf` can not be represented in JSON and are converted to `null`).
 An empty table is converted to an (empty) JSON object, tables that only have consecutive integer keys starting from 1 are converted into JSON arrays.
 All other tables are converted into JSON objects.
 Mixed key types are not allowed.
 Osm2pgsql will detect loops in tables and return an error.
 10. For text columns and any other not specially recognized column types, booleans result in an error and numbers are converted to strings.
-11. *Version >= 1.7.0*{: .version} For `insert()` only: Geometry objects are converted to their PostGIS counterparts.
+11. Geometry objects are converted to their PostGIS counterparts.
 Null geometries are converted to database `NULL`.
 Geometries in WGS84 will automatically be transformed into the target column SRS if needed.
     Non-multi geometries will automatically be transformed into multi-geometries if the target column has a multi-geometry type.

 If you want any other conversions, you have to do them yourself in your Lua code.
 Osm2pgsql provides some helper functions for other conversions, see the Lua helper library ([Appendix B](#lua-library-for-flex-output)).

-Conversion to `json` and `jsonb` columns is only available from osm2pgsql 1.5.0 onwards.
-In versions before that you have to provide valid JSON from your Lua script to those columns yourself.
-{: .note}

 ### Geometry Objects in Lua